FAQ

 Apps can be great tools for providing general nutrition guidance and self-monitoring.

-You have the option to track food intake through your client portal allowing me to give you direct feedback and suggestions related to your food intake.
+Self-monitoring and food intake awareness are important for long-term success, but this may or may not require food logging.
+You have the option to track food intake through your client portal allowing me to give you direct feedback and suggestions while we are working together.

 Do you recommend supplements?

-Why don’t you accept insurance?
+Do you accept insurance?

 How does this process work?